 4. Starting strong

-While cereal and fruit are commonly accepted breakfast foods, you’ll be far better prepared to face the day by consuming low GI, high protein meals, that’ll keep your energy levels up for longer.
+While cereal and fruit are commonly accepted breakfast foods, you ‘ ll be far better prepared to face the day by consuming low GI, high protein meals, that ‘ ll keep your energy levels up for longer.
 Think veggies, protein and slow-release carbohydrates.
-Add a fruit and some good fats to help stop blood sugar fluctuations and keep you feeling fuller all morning, and help you avoid dangerous snacking situations.
+Add a fruit and some good fats to help stop blood sugar fluctuations and keep you feeling fuller all morning.
+It will also help you avoid dangerous snacking situations.